Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 QUESTION: Is there any case where the primary might want to initiate the DSO connection to the secondary?

+FEEDBACK: 1) Yes, because this is a much more efficient mechanism with potentially new features.
+2) Multiple masters behind the same load balancer could use TCP but client shouldn't assume state of master since same IP could connect to a different instance (also applies to XuD).

 # Overview

 The figure below provides an outline of the XuD protocol.